 We had also signed my eldest up for the Panda Crate and he got the DISCOVER WITH ME (at around 20 months old)

 From May (When my eldest turns 2 years old – #howcanthisbe) I will be getting the Koala Crate so make sure to subscribe to my blog post updates for my next post on the KiwiCo sensory play subscription box.

 Cost of the Subscription Box

 Here is where I will be honest with you all, these subscription boxes are not the cheapest on the market.
 Getting the Panda Crate for 6 months, for example, will cost you £88.55.
 This price is for three boxes (one box every 2 months) and includes postage as well – which is usually around £4.70 per box.
 The actual subscription box price for 6 months (three boxes) is about £87 but as you are taking the 6-month plan you get a small discount of about £12-£13 off.
 So in effect, the longer the subscription plan you take, the more of a discount you will get.
 This is pretty much the same for all subscription box services.

 Related Post: Review of my favourite Baby Wrap

-If you wanted to get one-month subscription box (so charged month by month only it will come out to be a little more expensive per box, but you have the option to cancel at any time.
-The longer subscription packages means you have to wait until the end of the package before to be able to cancel.
+If you wanted to get a one-month subscription box (so charged month by month only it will come out to be a little more expensive per box, but you have the option to cancel at any time.
+The longer subscription packages means you have to wait until the end of the package before being able to cancel.

 A Little Gift To You